Invary/cnc/README.md

 <br />

-## Motors Wiring
+## Motors wiring

 GRBL board, [32bit 6axis CNC card](https://s.click.aliexpress.com/e/_DBUy0Rt), is equipped with an EPS32 and has a standard [FluidNC](https://github.com/bdring/FluidNC)(GRBL for ESP32) firmware burned in. <br />

 * PUL/DIR/EN pins are 5V high/low output.
-DO NOT connect to high voltage power supply. <br />
+DO NOT connect to over 5V voltage power supply. <br />
 * High voltage of PWM-OUT is adjustable. <br />
 * Both 24V pins are directly connected.
 Therefore, they can be used for both IN and OUT. <br />